robotpony/w42/content/blog/2025/the-feels-of-nostalgia-can-drive-great-design.md

 That dashboard ended up being one of the most successful interfaces I ever designed.
 Not because amber is inherently better than green; it's not.
 But because I understood, at a cellular level, what those indicators meant to the people watching them.
 They weren't just status lights.
 They were proof of function, of things being transformed from raw to refined.

-## The kitchen as first laboratory
+## The kitchen as a first laboratory

 Before I learned that [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) had a name, I watched it happen.
 My grandmother and aunts would arrange ingredients for family dinner: everything measured, chopped, ready in its place.
 The cutting board here, the knife there, the bowls arranged by the order they'd be needed.
 They could cook huge meals without recipes because the physical arrangement *was* the recipe.